Rapid Response Solutions For Businesses

 Working with Rapid Response during layoffs or plant closings will result in multiple benefits to you as a business.
 The more quickly the Rapid Response strategy is implemented, the better off your company and workers will be.
 Providing Rapid Response to your workers will help assure:

-- Higher productivity and worker morale and lower absenteeism during layoff event due to reduced stress.
+- Higher productivity and worker morale and lower absenteeism during the layoff event due to reduced stress.

-- Lower unemployment insurance costs as workers are re-employed more quickly when services are begun prior to layoff
+- Lower unemployment insurance costs as workers are re-employed more quickly when services are begun before the layoff

 - Decreased likelihood of sabotage or work disruptions